 Inclusive Technology factsheets

-A range of factsheets that explain what inclusive technology software / equipment is available; who it's suitable for and what their features are.
+A range of factsheets that explain some of the inclusive technology software / equipment that is available; who it's suitable for and what their features are.

 Informed Choice factsheets